deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 A non-recursive program would require Θ(N) time to compute values using recurrence (2) and Θ(N2) for recurrence (3), as shown in Exercise 2.2.

 A recursive program would also require Θ(N) time to compute values using recurrence (2).
 Despite an exponentially growing number of subproblems, their sizes are also exponentially dropping.
-On the other hand, calculating values with recurrence (3), as mentioned in the book, has unacceptable performance.
-By instrumenting the code and counting the number of function calls (excluding the base cases) we get an interesting sequence of numbers for N∈[1,10].
-It is (1,3,9,27,81,243,729,2187,6561,19683), where the elements are powers of 3.
-Therefore, the number of operations is Θ(3N).
-As a side note, we can formally prove this via induction on N, using the recurrence describing the number of calls rN=1+2∑k=0N−1rk (with r0=0) as the inductive hypothesis.
+On the other hand, recursively calculating values via recurrence (3), as mentioned in the book, has unacceptable performance.
+By instrumenting the code, we get that the number of function calls is 3N.
+This can be formally proven by induction on N, using the recurrence rN=1+2∑k=0N−1rk (with r0=0) as the inductive hypothesis.
+Therefore, the number of arithmetic operations is Θ(3N).

 Exercise 2.5